Olivia Egleston: Early life

-Olivia was born in Middletown, Connecticut on March 30, 1784 to Elihu Egleston (d.
+Born in Middletown, Connecticut on March 30, 1784 to Elihu Egleston (d.
 1803) and Elizabeth (née Olcott) Egleston (d.
-1828).
-Her maternal grandfather was George Olcott Jr. and her older siblings were Elizabeth Egleston, George Egleston, and Elihu Egleston Jr..
+1828), her maternal grandfather was George Olcott Jr. and her older siblings were Elizabeth Egleston, George Egleston, and Elihu Egleston Jr.

 Personal life

 Olivia was married to Anson Green Phelps (1781–1853), a businessman who was the co-founder of the Phelps Dodge Company.
 The other partners in the business were their son, Anson, and sons-in-law, Daniel James, William Dodge and James Stokes.
 Together, Olivia and Anson were the parents of the following children: